Martyrs' Day (Panama): Death toll

 As the angry Panamanian mob turned their wrath against targets in Panama City, a number of people were shot to death under controversial circumstances.
 The final death toll was 28 people.

 Ascanio Arosemena, a 19-year-old student, was shot from behind, through the shoulder and thorax.
 He became the first of Panama's "martyrs," as those who fell on January 9, 1964, and the following few days were to become known.
 Witnesses say that Arosemena died while helping to evacuate wounded protesters from the danger zone.
 The witnesses appear to be corroborated by a photograph of Arosemena supporting an injured man, said to have been taken shortly before he was shot.
 The building where it all started, the former Balboa High School today bears his name, and is one of the buildings of the Panama Canal Authority, the Panamanian Government Agency created to run the Canal starting from mid-day December 31, 1999.

-A six-month-old girl, Maritza Ávila Alabarca, died with respiratory problems while her neighborhood was gassed by the U.S. Army with CS tear gas.
+A six-month-old girl, Maritza Ávila Alabarca, died from respiratory problems while her neighborhood was gassed by the U.S. Army with CS tear gas.
 The U.S. denied that the infant's death was linked to the use of CS tear gas, in keeping with its claim that it is not a lethal agent.

 Various U.S. accounts claim that all Panamanians who were shot to death were either rioters or else shot by other Panamanians.

-Various Panamanian versions blame all Panamanian deaths on U.S. forces, though those who died in the Pan American Airlines building fire can not reasonably be said to have died at the hands of American forces.
+Various Panamanian versions blame all Panamanian deaths on U.S. forces, though those who died in the Pan American Airlines building fire cannot reasonably be said to have died at the hands of American forces.
 Some Panamanians may have been hit by bullets fired by Panamanians but intended for American targets.
 A definitive accounting of all deaths in the events of January 1964 has yet to be published, and may never be published.

 The official Canal Zone Police version is that the police did not shoot directly at anybody, but only fired over the heads or at the feet of rioters.
 The police version was disputed by independent investigators, who found that the police fired directly into the crowds and killed Arosemena and a number of other Panamanians.
 DENI ballistics experts claim that six Panamanians were killed by .38 caliber Smith & Wesson police revolvers fired by the Canal Zone Police.

-The list of Panama's martyrs can be found at the martyrs Memorial in the former Balboa High School in Panama City.
-The 21 as listed there include: Maritza Ávila Alabarca, Ascanio Arosemena, Rodolfo Sánchez Benítez, Luis Bonilla, Alberto Constance, Gonzalo Crance, Teofilo De La Torre, José Del Cid, Victor Garibaldo, José Gil, Ezequiel González, Victor Iglesias, Rosa Landecho, Carlos Lara, Gustavo Lara, Ricardo Murgas, Estanislao Orobio, Jacinto Palacios, Ovidio Saldaña, Alberto Tejada and Celestino Villarreta.
+The list of Panama's martyrs can be found at the Martyrs Memorial in the former Balboa High School in Panama City.
+The 21 as listed there include: Maritza Ávila Alabarca, Ascanio Arosemena, Rodolfo Sánchez Benítez, Luis Bonilla, Alberto Constance, Gonzalo Crance, Teófilo De La Torre, José Del Cid, Víctor Garibaldo, José Gil, Ezequiel González, Víctor Iglesias, Rosa Landecho, Carlos Lara, Gustavo Lara, Ricardo Murgas, Estanislao Orobio, Jacinto Palacios, Ovidio Saldaña, Alberto Tejada and Celestino Villarreta.